Praven-techdeveloper/Praven-techdeveloper/README.md

 ###

-📱 My Hobby: AOSP ROMs for Redmi Note 10s
+<h5 align="left">⚡ 📱 My Hobby: AOSP ROMs for Redmi Note 10s
 In my free time, I enjoy compiling custom AOSP (Android Open Source Project) ROMs from source for the Poco F3 (alioth) device.
-This allows me to gain a deeper understanding of Android's internals and contribute to the open-source community.
+This allows me to gain a deeper understanding of Android's internals and contribute to the open-source community.</h5>

+###

-Supported versions: Android 13, 14, 15 & 16 (Latest)
+<h5 align="left">⚙️ Supported versions: Android 13, 14, 15 & 16 (Latest).</h5>

 ###

 <h5 align="left">Let's connect and share our tech journeys! 🚀</h5>